-The LSAT (Local School Advisory Team) advises the Principal on issues related to the Local School Plan: what is needed at the school, where we want to be as a school, whether we are there, and if not, how we should get there.
+The Local School Advisory Team (LSAT) advises the Principal on issues related to the Local School Plan: what is needed at the school, where we want to be as a school, whether we are there, and if not, how we should get there.

 LSAT meetings are open to the Janney community for observation.
-LSAT meetings typically occur on the 2nd Tuesday of each month in the school library.
-Meetings begin at 6 pm.
+Meetings typically occur on the second Tuesday of each month in the school library, beginning at 6 pm.